tc39/proposal-rm-builtin-subclassing/README.md

 ### Constructor methods

 The following methods on _TypedArray_ will create and return an _TypedArray_ exotic object in the current Realm.
-They will require `this` to be the _TypedArray_ constructor.
+They will ignore the `this` value.

 - _TypedArray_`.from`
 - _TypedArray_`.of`